 Never wear shorts when riding; instead, opt for pants made for riding motorcycles.
 These will have ventilation, abrasion resistance, and padding.
 If you go on your bike in shorts and get hit or fall off, your injuries could be much more severe.

-You should also put on sturdy work boots that will cover your ankles, all weather eyewear, and real leather or synthetic gloves.
+You should also put on sturdy work boots that will cover your ankles, all-weather eyewear, and real leather or synthetic gloves.
 If you aren’t sure what type of gear to purchase, visit a motorcycle apparel store and ask a professional, experienced rider.

 Additional Safety Tips for Motorcycle Riding